 Outreach/Connection Groups

 • SASS-Y (Solo Aging Support System - Why Not) - a group dedicated to building and maintaining communities of support for women as they age.
-We are committed to living life to its fullest by fostering physical, mental and emotional well-being as we prepare for, and navigate, the special difficulties that sometimes come as we age.
+We are committed to living life to its fullest by fostering physical, mental, and emotional well-being as we prepare forand navigate the special difficulties that sometimes come as we age.
 Contact Carla Knox (cknox@odu.edu) for more information.

-• Women Raising ChildrenÌý- an avenue for women to share resources, reflections, and be in community with other mothers who all share a common thread of working at ODU.
-Contact Emily Goodman-Scott (egscott@odu.edu) or Abby Braitman (abraitma@odu.edu) for more information.
+• Women Raising Children - an avenue for those who wish to share resources, reflections, and be in community with all those who work to support mothers.Contact Emily Goodman-Scott (egscott@odu.edu) or Abby Braitman (abraitma@odu.edu) for more information.

 Join the Women's Caucus